George McCrae: Biography and career

-Two further single releases, "I Can't Leave You Alone", backed by "I Get Lifted", and "It's Been So Long," also reached the UK Singles Chart Top 10.
+Two further single releases, "I Can't Leave You Alone", backed by "I Get Lifted", and "It's Been So Long", also reached the UK Singles Chart Top 10.
 He recorded several further albums for TK, including George McCrae (1975) and Diamond Touch (1976), and also continued to record with, and manage, his wife until their divorce in 1976.
 They had two daughters together, Sophia and Leah.

 While he continued to record albums including We Did It! and his second self-titled album George McCrae (both 1978), his commercial popularity slipped as the decade progressed.
 He married a second time, moved to Canada, and entered a period of semi-retirement, leaving TK at the end of the 1970s.
 With his second wife, he had another daughter, Jennifer McCray.

 He returned with the album One Step Closer to Love in 1984, the title track from which entered the charts in the United Kingdom and Belgium.
 In 1988, he had a daughter, Marcella, with his then-girlfriend, Rosanna Molignini.
 He moved to the village Munstergeleen in the Netherlands and remarried again, to Dutch model Yvonne Bergsma, in 1989.
 They have a son, Shaka.

 His later albums found some success in Europe, and he continued to perform regularly there.
 By the 2000s, he shared his time between homes in Florida, Aruba, and the Netherlands.
-In 2016 McCrae released a new concept album, Love, that was produced by the Dutch producer / composer Roger Heijster.
+In 2016 McCrae released a new concept album, Love, that was produced by the Dutch producer / composer Roger Heijster and released on the label PopMi Music.
 The album was recorded without sequencing using only vintage instruments.
 Leah and Sophia McCrae, George's two daughters from his first marriage to Gwen McCrae, provide the backing vocals for this album.
 The album was album of the week in Germany and the single "Sexy Woman" was number one in Mallorca.
 In December 2017, McCrae performed on the BBC's Hootenanny show hosted by Jools Holland.